Chess-Spyder/jekyll-minimag/_posts/2023-04-06-displaying-interior-images-with-markdown.markdown

 1. TOC
 {:toc}
 </div>

+There are multiple ways to display an interior image (i.e., an image in the body of a post, rather than an image above the title of the post).

 ## Constructing the full URL, i.e., without using relative_url
 ### Using only the built-in site.url and site.baseurl variables